-No course may be added after the end of the first week of classes.
-Courses may be dropped through the ninth week of classes without any academic penalty.
-Courses may also be changed from being taken for credit to audit through the ninth week of classes.
+16-Week Classes: Courses may be dropped through the ninth week of classes without any academic penalty.
+Courses may also be changed from being taken for credit, to audit through the ninth week of classes.
 Students withdrawing or being expelled from a class or school after the ninth week of classes are assigned WP or WF grades.